 When you’re doing something for the first time, you’re bound to make some mistakes.
 Luckily you can learn from the errors of others and avoid making the same mistakes as them with your wedding invitations!
-Today Southern Bride Verified member Amanda from Be My Guest is covering off some of the most common mistakes she comes across when couples are getting their wedding invitations designed.
+Today Southern Bride Verified member Amanda from Be My Guest is covering off some of the most common wedding invitation mistakes she comes across when couples are getting their wedding stationery designed.

 Common wedding invitation mistakes (and how to avoid them)